 The reason for the lack of scientific evidence is because this herb is considered a supplement and doesn’t require “proof”.

 In circumstances where other prescribed treatments are problematic (unacceptable side-effects, expense, or simply not working the way they should) Yunnan Baiyao is generally considered an acceptable option.

-2. What is Yunnan Baiyao Used For?
+2. What is it Used For?

 Some homeopathic veterinary hospitals use Yunnan Baiyao to treat dogs with:

-(a) Accumulation of blood in the abdomen (known as hemoabdomen)
+- Accumulation of blood in the abdomen (known as hemoabdomen)

-(b) Excessive storage of fluid within the pericardial sac that surrounds the dog’s heart (known as pericardial effusion)
+- Excessive storage of fluid within the pericardial sac that surrounds the dog’s heart (known as pericardial effusion)

-(c) acute nosebleeds (known as epistaxis).
+- Acute nosebleeds (known as epistaxis).

 Keep in mind that some of the uses noted above have been used in humans and animals.